mobizt/Firebase-ESP8266/src/README.md

 return - **`Boolean`** type status indicates the success of operation.

-Call [FirebaseData object].intData will return the integer value of timestamp returned from server.
+Call [FirebaseData object].intData will return the integer value of timestamp in seconds or [FirebaseData object].doubleData to get millisecond timestamp.

+Due to bugs in Serial.print in Arduino, to print large double value with zero decimal place, use printf("%.0lf\n", firebaseData.doubleData());.

 ```C++
 bool setTimestamp(FirebaseData &dataObj, const String &path);